jax-ml/jax/docs/notebooks/Distributed_arrays_and_automatic_parallelization.md

 +++ {"id": "dqMKl79NaIWF"}

-## Constraining shardings of intermediates in `jit`ted code
+## Semi-automated parallelization: Constraining shardings of intermediates in `jit`ted code

 +++ {"id": "g4LrDDcJwkHc"}

-While the compiler will attempt to decide how a function's intermediate values and outputs should be sharded, we can also give it hints using `jax.lax.with_sharding_constraint`.
-Using `jax.lax.with_sharding_constraint` is much like `jax.device_put`, except we use it inside staged-out (i.e. `jit`-decorated) functions:
+While the compiler will attempt to decide how a function's intermediate values and outputs should be sharded, you can also give it hints using {func}`jax.lax.with_sharding_constraint`.
+Using {func}`jax.lax.with_sharding_constraint` is much like {func}`jax.device_put`, except you use it inside staged-out (i.e. `jit`-decorated) functions:

 ```{code-cell}
 :id: jniSFm5V3vGT